 Next to his degrees in Computer Science, he also holds a degree in Life Sciences from the Open University (UK), and is a Fellow of the Higher Education Academy.

-- Evolution of locomotion and navigation strategies
+- Evolution of locomotion and navigation strategies for autonomous agents

 - Pattern recognition and multisensory integration in evolving neural networks